Can we help?

-Part One explains the concept of “cost of capital” in a manner that is logical and understandable.
-In the book’s first ten chapters, the authors present the basics of the cost of capital in almost any situation, with topics that include valuing equity versus invested capital, net cash flow, discounting and capitalizing, estimating the cost of equity capital, adjusting a discount or capitalization rate for another economic income measure, weighted averages, excess earnings method of valuation, and handling discounts for lack of marketability and liquidity.
+Part 1 explains the concept of “cost of capital” in a manner that is logical and understandable.
+In the book’s first 10 chapters, the authors present the basics of the cost of capital in almost any situation, with topics that include:

-Part Two considers specific legal and economic contexts in which the cost of capital is a significant factor, including:
+Part II considers specific legal and economic contexts in which the cost of capital is a significant factor, including:

-In Part Three, the authors provide information for understanding and evaluating an expert’s report, presenting frequently encountered errors in valuation reports and providing key questions to ask when examining witnesses in litigation.
+In Part III, the authors provide information for understanding and evaluating an expert’s report, presenting frequently encountered errors in valuation reports, and providing key questions to ask when examining witnesses in litigation.